Summary:-Optimist, Software Engineer, Marine Scientist

 I'm currently a PhD student with Dave Johnston

-in the Marine Robotics and Remote Sensing Center at the Duke University Marine Laboratory.
+in the Marine Robotics and Remote Sensing Lab at the Duke University Marine Laboratory.

 My doctoral research focuses on machine learning approaches to remote sensing analysis, coordinating satellite, drone, and in-situ

-and polar environments.
+and oceanographic environments.
 I'm particularly interested in systems that will be relevant for marine science as well as for exploring

 and understanding other bodies within our solar system.